WARNING: DO NOT GET MARRIED...

 12. If your partner constantly makes excuses for not finding a job.
 You're not interested in supporting your family alone, right?

-13. If your partner is in debt financially.
+13. If your partner is always in debt financially.
 Money-issues are relational and marital killers.

 14. If your partner talks like they are a victim.
 It won't be long before you are the cause of their "suffering."